-The Premier League has launched its No Room For Racism Action Plan, outlining a series of commitments aimed at creating greater access to opportunities and career progression for Black, Asian and other minority ethnic groups in football, and actions to eradicate racial prejudice.
+The Premier League launched its No Room For Racism Action Plan in February 2021, outlining a series of commitments aimed at creating greater access to opportunities and career progression for Black, Asian and other minority ethnic groups in football, and actions to eradicate racial prejudice.

 The commitments build on the existing action taken by the Premier League and clubs to promote equality, diversity and inclusion.

 Premier League Chief Executive Richard Masters said: "Football is a diverse sport, which brings together communities and cultures from all backgrounds.
 This diversity has made the game stronger on the pitch and it is vital we ensure this is reflected across all areas of the game.